 What is homeopathy?

-The basic principle, according to which the therapist chooses a suitable, single remedy after having taken the case is the law of similars ("let likes be cured by likes"), and this principle is proved by vast clinical experience.
-It means that a substance, which produces symptoms in a healthy living being will cure those very symptoms in a sick organism if this substance is given in a homeopathically prepared form.
-This very similar remedy acts then like a stimulus to the organsim and gives the information needed for healing.
+The basic principle, according to which the therapist is choosing a suitable, single remedy after having taken the case is the law of similars (“likes cures likes”).
+It means that a substance, which produces symptoms in a healthy living being will cure those very symptoms in a sick organism if this substance is given homeopathically prepared.
+This very similar remedy acts then like a stimulus to the organism and its healing.

 During case taking (Anamnesis) all details of the sickness and all relevant features of the patient are collected as a whole.
-The therapist asks about modalities, which characterize the sickness (e.g. if warmth or cold applications aggravate or ameliorate or if motion or rather rest changes the condition of the patient), he asks for aversions and desires concerning food habits, he asks about the emotional and mental state the patient is in, as well as about heriditary traits.
-By doing so, a most complete symptom picture of the patient and his sickness is built.
-After this, the homeopath analyses the case and chooses the most similar single remedy according to the state, by analogy of the most characteristic features.
-To be able to find this one out of about 4000 remedies, he normally uses the homeopathic repertory (basically a list of symptoms which have been associated with particular remedies) or nowadays the repertory on computer, which serves him to find the individual suitable remedy.
+The therapist is asking about specific modalities of the sickness (i.e. if warmth or cold applications aggravate or ameliorate or if motion or rather rest changes the condition of the patient), he or she asks for aversions and desires concerning food habits, he asks for the emotional and mental state of the patient as well as for hereditary traits.
+By doing so, a complete symptom picture of the patient and his/her disease is built.
+Thereafter, the homeopath analyses the case, identifies the most characteristic features and chooses the most similar single remedy.
+To be able to find this one out of about 4000 remedies, she/he uses the homeopathic repertory – nowadays mostly computerized – which lists most symptoms related for all the possible remedies.

-In the ideal situation this remedy, choosen acording to the rules of homeopathy, leads to cure not only of the physical sickness but is capable to stimulating the organism as a whole towards healing.
-The success of this is dependent on several factors.
-For example the outlook is good if there are enough clear, characteristic symptoms to make a prescription.
-It may be less positive if there are obstacles against healing present, like moist walls in the patient's home when treating someone with breathing problems.
+In the ideal situation this remedy, chosen according to the rules of classical homeopathy, can not only help to cure a specific physical sickness, but is also capable to stimulate the organism as a whole towards healing.
+The success, however, depends on several factors such as the availability of enough clear, characteristic symptoms, the presence of obstacles against healing, e.g. moist walls in a patient’s home when treating someone with breathing problems.

-If in a suitable time no healing process occurs, the homeopath analyses the situation, asks for further information and chooses another remedy or another dosage (potency) to stimulate the patient towards healing.
+If no healing process can be observed, the homeopath will analyze the situation, may ask for additional information and may choose another remedy or another dosage (potency) to stimulate the process towards healing.

-If healing starts, it is a process, which takes various lengths of time and is again depedent on different factors.
-Improvement on many different levels can occur, not withstanding the main problem.
-The longer the sickness has been present, the longer is the process of healing and professional care is needed as in every treatment of chronic disease, until complete cure has taken place.
+The healing process may take various lengths of time and is again dependent on different factors.
+The longer the sickness was present, the longer is the process of healing and needs professional care like in every treatment of chronic diseases until complete cure has taken place.

-Side effects during homeopathic treatment are extremely rare, but should be mentioned to the therapist and can possibly be corrected through suitable adjustments.
+Side effects during homeopathic treatment are extremely rare, but if they occur, they should be mentioned to the therapist so that she/he can react accordingly.